 Terms Related to Service Conditions

-3.6.1 Gaseous Fuel ─ Any fuel which is in gaseous state at a temperature of 15 °C and a pressure of 100 kPa (1 bar).
+3.6.1 Gaseous Fuel — Any fuel which is in gaseous state at a temperature of 15 °C and a pressure of 100 kPa (1 bar).

-3.6.2 Category D Gaseous Fuel ─ Non-toxic natural gas
+3.6.2 Category D Gaseous Fuel — Non-toxic natural gas

-Category E Gaseous Fuel ─ Flammable and/or toxic fuels which are gaseous at ambient temperature and atmospheric pressure conditions and are conveyed as gases and/or liquids.
+Category E Gaseous Fuel — Flammable and/or toxic fuels which are gaseous at ambient temperature and atmospheric pressure conditions and are conveyed as gases and/or liquids.

-Maximum Operating Pressure, MOP ─ Maximum pressure at which a system can be operated continuously under normal conditions.
+Maximum Operating Pressure, MOP — Maximum pressure at which a system can be operated continuously under normal conditions.

 REQUIREMENTS FOR THE SYSTEM